arzuantor/arzu/README.md

 <p align="left">👋 About Me

+👋 About Me

-I’m a Diploma Engineer passionate about technology, coding, and continuous learning.
+I’m a Diploma Engineer currently learning Machine Learning with Python.
-Currently, I’m focusing on Machine Learning with Python, exploring how data and algorithms can solve real-world problems.

-💡 What I’m Learning:

-Python for Data Science & Machine Learning

-NumPy, Pandas, Matplotlib, and Scikit-learn

-Building and training basic ML models

-⚙️ What I Enjoy:

-Writing clean, efficient code
+Passionate about data-driven solutions, I focus on writing clean, efficient code and exploring modern AI technologies.

-Experimenting with data and automation

-Learning new technologies and improving every day

-📫 Let’s Connect:
-I’m always open to collaboration, learning, and sharing knowledge!</p>
+Always eager to learn, build, and grow in the tech field.</p>

 ###

-<h2 align="left">I used Python Langague and tools</h2>
+<h2 align="left">🛠 Language and tools</h2>

 ###